mpjovanovich/course-notes/content/SDEV140/index.md

 </figure>

 - Syllabus Amendment: Lowest lab score will be dropped
+  - You will see an "excused" on this.
 - Please check announcements if you missed them
 - Final project - final last hints and due end of day Tuesday.
+- Last two labs will be video walkthroughs. **They are due Friday evening.**
 - Course evaluations are available, "Final Project" module.
-Please take a moment to fill it out and help improve the course.
+Please take a moment to fill it out.

 ## Schedule